-Lead counsel for each party must appear in person.
-Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.
+As noted earlier in this order, deposition transcripts are to be filed promptly with the Clerk of Court upon preparation; any deposition that has not been filed with the Clerk of Court by close of business two work days before trial shall not be used by any party for any purpose at trial.

-8. Trial: May 20, 2013 at 9:00 a.m.
+7. Bench Trial: March 31, 2014 at 9:00 a.m.

-Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take five days to try.
+Trial shall be to the court.
+The parties estimate that this case will take two days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.
+The court shall try the issues of liability and damages without bifurcation.
+A copy of this court's procedural order for non-jury cases is attached.